 Covid-19 and racial justice protests have since then brought to the fore economic, health, and social inequalities that many companies now say they will address through new policies and actions partly because inclusiveness can help boost economic growth.
 ESG research and investing is a way to zero in on which companies are taking meaningful steps in this direction and which are going about business as usual.
-Regardless of which party wins the White House and US Senate next year, there is a movement afoot to hold corporations more accountable for their impact on society and many investors will want to be part of this movement through their portfolio choices.
+Regardless of which party wins the White House and US Senate in the 2020 elections, there is a movement afoot to hold corporations more accountable for their impact on society and many investors will want to be part of this movement through their portfolio choices.
 Finally, there is an increasing urgency to address climate change and higher unemployment through investment in new ventures, such as retrofitting buildings and low-carbon infrastructure.

 #3.
 More nuanced and customized ESG investment options.
 We are convinced that ESG investing does not necessarily mean sacrificing return.
 By doing the due diligence required to “screen the ESG screening,” so to speak, we can come close to creating a portfolio that closely aligns with each client’s values, while providing the return they need to attain their goals.
 There has been an explosion in ESG funds, which is a good thing.
 But this also means doing more due diligence to make sure your money is doing what you think it is.